oguimbal/HyVM/README.md

 Custom and complex logic with chained calls can be executed by the HyVM opening a lot possibilities.
 Repetitive intructions and common ones could also be called as helper contract if needed.

-## Examples of use
+## How to use the HyVM

-### Static functions / get rid of helpers
-The most straightforward use is for readonly functions: no need to deploy helper contracts to do lots of things !

-👉 For instance, see [this gist](https://gist.github.com/oguimbal/3cc74f6234a006fd9685333381679657) which demonstrates how to fetch multiple balances on-chain at once.

-### More general use

-Another way to use the HyVM is to use it as a library called with delegatecall.
+The way to use the HyVM is to use it as a library called with delegatecall.
 As shown below, a [contract wallet](https://decommas.io/blog/smart-contract-wallets-explained) allows to execute a delegatecall (or several), and thus to call the HyVM.
 The DApp managing the contract wallet gives the bytecode for the HyVM to execute.
 For example:
 * Swap multiple assets.
 * Approve & deposit.